-It’s the night before public school starts.
-I’ll admit that there’s a little nostalgic twinge of excitement I feel for those who will be beginning a new school year tomorrow.
+Twas the night before public school starts … and I’ll admit that there’s a little nostalgic twinge of excitement I feel for those who will be beginning a new school year tomorrow.
 I remember first days of school.
 The fuss over what I should wear, the giddiness about seeing friends again, the anticipation of using fresh new notebooks, sharp pencils, and backpacks not yet scuffed and stained.
 I see all those joys shining in the eyes of my children’s traditionally schooled friends.
-And for just one, tiny, whizzing-by-so-fast-that-you-will-miss-it-if-you-blink moment, I think maybe my kids are missing out.
+And for just one tiny whizzing-by-so-fast-that-you-will-miss-it-if-you-blink moment, I think maybe my kids are missing out.
 After all, for a child, the First Day of School Eve is second only to Christmas Eve in heart aflutter expectancy.
 But for my kids, tomorrow is just another Monday.
 Tonight is just another Sunday night.

 But as all the children in our neighborhood and beyond gathered their school supplies, laid out their clothes in preparation to be roused before the sun, washed behind their ears for the first time since June, and laid tucked in their beds before dark with visions of assigned seating dancing in their heads . . . we headed out for adventure.

 Bats!
-Wings furiously flapping they flew over us, beside, in front of and behind us.
+Wings furiously flapping they flew over, beside, in front of, and behind us.
 Dipping, lurching, careening, cutting through the cool dusky air like furry kamikaze pilots.
 There were shrieks of delight, pointing, giggling, and at least one choke hold of surprised uncertainty . . .

 My kids aren’t missing out on a thing.

 Inspired?
 Let us know in the comments below.

 You may also be interested in these encouraging articles:

 - An Open Letter to the Homeschool Mom from the Certified Teacher

 - The Truth About How I Do It